-A single serving of peanut butter -- 2 tablespoons -- contains 188 calories, with most of these calories coming from its fat content.
-Peanut butter also contains carbohydrates, including 2.6 grams of dietary fiber, which promotes healthy digestion and also fights diseases, such as coronary heart disease.
+A single serving of peanut butter — 2 tablespoons, or 32 grams — contains 191 calories, with most of these calories coming from its fat content.
+Peanut butter also contains carbohydrates, including 1.6 grams of dietary fiber, which promotes healthy digestion and also fights diseases, such as coronary heart disease.

-Peanut butter is also a good dip for celery sticks or apple slices.
+- Peanut butter is also a good dip for celery sticks or apple slices.
 Try dipping tart green apples in peanut butter for an interesting flavor combination.
 Juicy celery offsets the stickiness of peanut butter.
 For a packed lunch or outside snack, spread peanut butter into celery sticks and top with raisins, carob chips or nuts.

-Instead of handing out ice pops and ice cream bars on hot summer days, slide some Popsicle sticks into bananas that have been halved width-wise.
+- Instead of handing out ice pops and ice cream bars on hot summer days, slide some Popsicle sticks into bananas that have been halved width-wise.
 Spread a thin layer of peanut butter over the bananas, then roll them in chopped nuts or shredded coconut.
 Freeze them for a few hours.